Wireless for Machine Learning: Introduction

 The idea of wireless protocols customized for ML, although not yet available in the current cellular wireless standards, is compatible with the current standard specifications.
 The new cellular standard 5G has introduced the concept of network slicing to improve flexibility and scalability~\cite{rost2017network}.
 Network slicing allows independent sets of network protocols to run on common physical infrastructure, to support services with conflicting requirements.
-As an example, video streaming requires high data rates, while \ac{IoT} usually requires low data rates.
+As an example, video streaming requires high data rates and accepts high latency, while critical \ac{IoT} usually requires low latency and high reliability while accepting low data rates.
 As of today, these services cannot be supported using the same protocols, but with network slicing, they can be implemented on the same physical infrastructure~\cite{bennis2018ultrareliable}.
-Going beyond 5G, the demand for \ac{ML} services is projected to grow significantly and discussions have begun on a dedicated network slice for \ac{ML} in future-generation cellular networks such as beyond-5G and 6G~\cite{saad2019vision,zhang20196g}.
-Given this possibility, the investigation of wireless for \ac{ML} becomes relevant not only for local-area networks but also for large-scale cellular networks.
+Going beyond 5G, the demand for \ac{ML} services is projected to grow significantly and discussions have begun on a dedicated network slice for \ac{ML} in future-generation cellular networks such as beyond-5G and 6G~\cite{saad2019vision,zhang20196g,strinati20196g,guan2021customized}.
+Given this possibility, the investigation of Wireless for \ac{ML} becomes relevant not only for local-area networks but also for large-scale cellular networks.

-This paper is arguably the first paper to present a survey of the wireless for \ac{ML} state-of-the-art, to discuss the strengths and weaknesses, and to present important open research questions.

-\subsection{Related Work}

-Although the general intersection of \ac{ML} and wireless communications is currently at the center of high interest and has already generated multiple surveys, there is no survey on wireless for \ac{ML} yet.
-These surveys can roughly be classified into two categories: \textit{\ac{ML} for wireless communications} and \textit{communication-efficient DML}, see Table~\ref{tab:relatedwork}.
-These categories are classified in Fig.~\ref{fig:classification}.

-\ac{ML} for wireless communications uses \ac{ML} as a method to design wireless communication protocols for general communication services.
-Therefore, its goal is the same as in traditional wireless communications, i.e., efficient and reliable transfer of data.
-In contrast, wireless for \ac{ML} uses wireless communication protocols as a method to enable or significantly improve \ac{ML} over wireless networks.
-The goal is efficient training of an \ac{ML} model with data distributed on devices in a wireless network.

-Communication-efficient \ac{DML} has the same goal as wireless for \ac{ML} but uses completely different methods.
-Instead of customizing the wireless protocols, advancements are generally made by modifying or redesigning the \ac{ML} algorithm.
-This category is highly relevant for wireless for \ac{ML} because algorithmic advancements in \ac{ML} can be combined with customized communication protocols.

-Apart from these three categories, a few researchers have begun working on jointly designing wireless protocols and learning algorithms instead of treating them in isolation~\cite{elgabli2020harnessing,mahmoudi2020cost}.
-However, this field is an infant stage and it is still too early to write an overview.
-The relationship between \ac{ML} for wireless communications, communication-efficient \ac{DML}, and wireless for \ac{ML} is illustrated in Fig.~\ref{fig:relationship}.
+\section{Related work}